Insider Selling: Carvana Co. (NYSE:CVNA) CEO Sells 10,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA – Get Free Report) CEO Ernest C. Garcia III sold 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 18th.
-The shares were sold at an average price of $214.70, for a total value of $2,147,000.00.
-Following the transaction, the chief executive officer now directly owns 736,440 shares of the company’s stock, valued at approximately $158,113,668.
-This trade represents a 1.34% decrease in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+(NYSE:CVNA – Get Free Report) CEO Ernest C. Garcia III sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 25th.
+The stock was sold at an average price of $325.11, for a total value of $3,251,100.00.
+Following the transaction, the chief executive officer now directly owns 716,440 shares of the company’s stock, valued at approximately $232,921,808.40.
+The trade was a 1.38% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

-Carvana (NYSE:CVNA – Get Free Report) last issued its quarterly earnings results on Wednesday, May 7th.
-The company reported $1.51 earnings per share for the quarter, topping the consensus estimate of $0.75 by $0.76.
-The business had revenue of $4.23 billion for the quarter, compared to analysts’ expectations of $3.94 billion.
-Carvana had a net margin of 2.68% and a return on equity of 44.86%.
-The company’s revenue was up 38.3% compared to the same quarter last year.
-During the same quarter last year, the company posted $0.23 EPS.
-As a group, analysts forecast that Carvana Co. will post 2.85 earnings per share for the current year.
+Carvana (NYSE:CVNA – Get Free Report) last issued its earnings results on Wednesday, May 7th.
+The company reported $1.51 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.75 by $0.76.
+The company had revenue of $4.23 billion during the quarter, compared to analysts’ expectations of $3.94 billion.
+Carvana had a return on equity of 44.86% and a net margin of 2.68%.
+The firm’s quarterly revenue was up 38.3% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.23 EPS.
+On average, research analysts expect that Carvana Co. will post 2.85 earnings per share for the current year.

 Carvana Company Profile